 now completely evaporated.
 Joe

-hadn't realized until now, how emotionally overwhelming that
+hadn't realized until now, how emotionally overwhelming and

 feeling of love, warmth and--perfection--had actually been.
 Now